Tauern Tunnel Special Toll

 What is the Tauern Tunnel?

-The Tauern Tunnel motorway is located in southwestern Austria and includes a 6,546-meter (6.5 km) road tunnel on the Tauern Motorway A10.
+The Tauern Tunnel motorway is located in the southwest of Austria and comprises a 6,546-metre (6.5 km) long road tunnel on the Tauern Motorway A 10.
 Together with the Katschberg Tunnel, the Tauern Tunnel forms an important connection between Villach and Salzburg.
-Originally, the Tauern Tunnel—like the Katschberg Tunnel—was planned with two tunnel tubes.
-However, during the construction project it became clear that the budget was insufficient and the actual traffic volume was lower than originally forecast.
-As a result, in 1975 it was decided not to proceed with the construction of the second tube.
+Originally, the Tauern Tunnel (as well as the Katschberg Tunnel) was planned with two tubes.
+However, as the construction project progressed, it became clear that the budget was insufficient and the actual traffic volume was below the original forecasts, so in 1975 it was decided to abandon the construction of the second tube.

-The Tauern Tunnel is also subject to a route toll (special toll), as it is classified as a special toll section.
-Therefore, no vignette requirement applies for this section or for passing through the Tauern Tunnel; a vignette is not required.
+A section toll (special toll) also applies to the Tauern Tunnel, as it is a designated special toll route.
+There is therefore no vignette requirement for this section or for driving through the Tauern Tunnel; no vignette is required.

 FAQ about the Tauern Tunnel